kaikash/twilio_phone_verification/README.md

 rails g twilio_phone_verification:install User
 ```

 It wil generate two files `config/initializers/twilio_phone_verification.rb` and `add_phone_to_users` migration.
-You have to set your secret keys in initializer file or put it in `.env` file.
+You will have to set your secret keys in initializer file or put it in `.env` file.

 ```ruby
 TwilioPhoneVerification.configure do |config|